Work From Anywhere At Wefarm

 Pre-2020 we used to have a London office and a Nairobi office, and we made the decision at the end of last year that we would not be going back to any offices.
 That fundamentally meant that people could work from anywhere and we would support them with relocation, whether that meant short or long term.
 The reality of that being primarily relocation to outside of a main city as opposed to a new country, but for a couple of people it’s meant moving or at least spending large amounts of time outside of, what we call, their “payroll country” (where they spend more than six months of the year).

 December 2020 is when we officially made the move.
 We were effectively doing it before, with lockdowns and everything, but December is when we officially said we wouldn’t be returning to an office.

-Why did Wefarm want to introduce this benefit?
+Why did Wefarm want to introduce Work from Anywhere?

 Like every business we have evolved over the last 18 months, but it was really obvious to us that people were looking for that freedom and flexibility, and with a global team, it didn’t make sense for us to force everyone back to offices and create a two-tiered system in a hybrid model.

 We’d otherwise have people who are closer to the office and go in most days, and then another group of people who are remote and who maybe feel a little out of the loop of things happening.
 All those conversations at the coffee machine add up.

 It was important to us that we have all of our people on a level playing field and have access to the same opportunities.
 I mean, why wouldn’t you want that for your employees?